peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4lookat(viewerPos, [lookingAt], [up]) <a id='H3DU.Math.mat4lookat'></a>

-Returns a 4x4 matrix representing a camera view.
+Returns a 4x4 matrix that represents a camera view and transforms world space coordinates to <i>eye space</i>
+(or <i>camera space</i>).
+In eye space:<ul>
+<li>The "camera" is found at the origin (0,0,0), or
+at <code>viewerPos</code> in world space, and faces the <code>lookingAt</code> position in world space.
+This generally puts <code>lookingAt</code> at the center of the view.
+<li>The X axis points rightward from the "camera"'s viewpoint.
+<li>The <code>up</code> vector guides which direction the Y axis points in.
+<li>The "camera" points along the Z axis away from the viewer.</ul>

-This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.
+This method is designed for use in a <a href="tutorial-glmath.md">right-handed coordinate system</a>
+(the "camera" will point away from the Z axis).
 To adjust the result of this method for a left-handed system, reverse the sign of the 1st, 3rd, 5th, 7th, 9th, 11th, 13th, and 15th elements of the result (zero-based indices 0, 2, 4, 6, 8,
-10, 12, and 14).
+10, 12, and 14); doing so will point the "camera" toward the Z axis.

 #### Parameters